mikonapoli/datacasual-old/_posts/2020-03-07-private-fastpages-on-kubernetes.md

 Once again, if you don't knwo how to do this, you will have to consult your SRE/DevOps/SystemAdmin team or whoever is maintaining the cluster.
 Please don't follow the advice of a random Data Scientist to set up network policies for potentially sensitive resources.

 ## Parting thoughts
-If you are reading this, you should at this point have a deployed fastpages powered private website on your Kubernetes cluster.
-Although the recipe is quite verbose, depending on your experience with Kubernetes, the steps might be all quite familiar.
-If that is not the case, I hope you managed to at least an idea of what is going on.
+If you are reading this, you should at this point have a deployment, or know how to get a fastpages powered private website on your Kubernetes cluster.

+I admit that the recipe is quite verbose,but depending on your experience with Kubernetes, these steps might be more or less familiar.
+If that is not the case, I hope you managed to at least get an idea of what is going on.